aajfranklin/Click-And-Roll/README.md

 If you do experience serious performance issues on any site, please toggle Click and Roll off for that site and report the problem on this repository's issues page.

+### Why is the player's photo sometimes a placeholder silhouette?

+Not all 4487 players have photos available through the basketball-reference image API.
+The placeholder is just a fallback for players without photos.

-### Who designed the extension's icon?
+### Who designed the Click and Roll icon?

-Two icons by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com were used to create the extension's icon.
+Two icons by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com were used to create the Click and Roll icon.
 They are the [basketball icon](https://www.flaticon.com/free-icon/basketball_167739#term=basketball&page=1&position=2) and [cursor icon](https://www.flaticon.com/free-icon/cursor_99173#term=cursor&page=1&position=3).
 These were combined and edited to form the final icon.